Overview

 4. Flag resolution.
 Any open flags (for example, a pending hedging flag or a coordinated-trading flag) must be resolved before Benchmark 2 is eligible to be earned.

-5. Decision.
-Once compliance confirms the account is in good standing, the trader can continue to Benchmark 2 and the automatic simulated payout phase begins.
+5. Once B1 has been achieved, the trader can continue trading towards Benchmark 2, where the automatic simulated payout phase begins.

 Is there a payout at Benchmark 1?